Pressure Relief Valves - A Comprehensive Guide

 Avoiding cavitation

 Cavitation occurs when the pressure in a liquid drops rapidly below the vapor pressure.
-If a centrifugal pump is pumping against a closed system, overpressure needs to discharge within the pump housing.
-This causes areas of low pressure, potentially causing cavitation.
+If a centrifugal pump pumps against a closed system, overpressure must discharge within the pump housing.
+This causes areas of low pressure, which can potentially cause cavitation.

-By opening proportionally with pressure increases, relief valves bypass the housing.
+By opening proportionally with pressure increases, pressure relief valves bypass the housing.
 This slowly discharges the excess pressure.
-And by avoiding cavitation, it increases the lifespan of the pump.
+By avoiding cavitation, it increases the lifespan of the pump.
 Learn more by reading our guides on cavitation and flashing and cavitation in pumps, valves, and pipes.

 Cooling/heating circuits

 Flows may vary significantly with intermittent loads or during startup or shutdown.
-Reactions from connected boilers or reactors may cause pressure to rise or fall disproportionately to the input that user-controlled equipment (e.g., pumps and heat exchangers) generates.
+Reactions from connected boilers or reactors may cause pressure to rise or fall disproportionately to the input generated by user-controlled equipment (e.g., pumps, and heat exchangers).
 Pressure relief valves help avoid unexpected pressure changes in heating circuits.

 Systems with sensitive equipment

-Similarly, in pneumatic systems with multiple components, excessive pressure may damage equipment.
-A pressure relief valve can avoid premature equipment failure and can be part of a preventative maintenance plan.
+Similarly, excessive pressure may damage equipment in pneumatic systems with multiple components.
+A pressure relief valve can avoid premature equipment failure and be part of a preventative maintenance plan.

 Differences between pressure relief valves and safety valves